Tavernari/r1_pipeline/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Submit a pull request with a clear description of the changes
+4. Submit a pull request

-## Support the Project
-If you find R1 Pipeline useful and would like to support its development, please consider making a donation.
-See [DONATION_WALLETS.md](DONATION_WALLETS.md) for available donation options.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see LICENSE file for details